-The bottom line in any American football game is the spread, moneyline and total.
+The bottom line in any American football game in terms of NFL betting is the spread, moneyline and total.
 These are the most important aspects to the actual game for both experts and novices.

 Team A: +4